timfayz/elementcss/README.md

 **Why SASS and not LESS?**

-Originally I was creating ELEMENT in LESS, but sometime later I realized that LESS doesn't have enough features to release necessary and pursued ideas. (?)
-After the release of version 3.3 - SASS become the most advanced preprocessor!
+Originally I was creating ELEMENT in LESS, but sometime later I realized that LESS doesn't have enough features to release necessary and pursued ideas.
+So I switched to SASS.
+Now there is no doubt after the release of version 3.3 - SASS become the most advanced preprocessor!

 ##Get started